J – ‘jacket’ to ‘justify’

 Jaz

-A removable disk technology, that was developed by Iomega.
-There are two versions, capable of storing either one or two gigabyte of information on a disk measuring about 10 by 10 centimeters.
+A nowadays outdated removable disk technology, that was developed by Iomega.
+There are two versions, capable of storing either one or two gigabytes of information on a disk measuring about 10 by 10 centimeters.

 JBOD

-Abbreviation for Just a Bunch Of Disks: term used to describe a array of hard disks that do not use RAID technology.
+Abbreviation for Just a Bunch Of Disks: a term used to describe an array of hard disks that do not use RAID technology.

 JFIF